The Westbrook Trust

 'The Westbrook Trust offers highly effective support to the school.
 The trust has worked with firm purpose to stabilise the school.'
 Ofsted 2018

-The Trust has staff that were previously designated as Local and School Leaders of Education through the local teaching school who are available to help with school improvement:
+The Trust has a number of staff who were previously designated as Local and School Leaders of Education through the local teaching school who are available to help with school improvement.

 Governing Bodies and Head Teachers may wish to explore the benefits of being part of an academy trust.
 A Trust Partnership is a time-limited way for a school to benefit from trialling membership in an academy trust and explore how a permanent arrangement might work.
 A Trust Partnership is a sector-led arrangement where an academy trust works with a school, realising the benefits of a formal relationship to access the academy trust’s networks and services at an agreed cost through a service charge.
 It can be a powerful school improvement tool providing quick and accessible support from a strong trust.